baghelrashmi04/ml-engineer-journey/LOG.md

 ** 📚 Learned - While i was integrating RAG in my project , i tried to build it from scratch to have a strong mental model and understanding how it works under the hood.
 Because we are never required to write it from scratch we never get to understand it better , What is vector embedding , cosine similiarity , tokenization , word to vector and sentence embedding works.
      Here is the leightweight engine I engineered to understand token tracking , spatial math and document retreival:)..

+'''
-# a tiny vector store , a whole system in itself
+A tiny vector store , a whole system in itself

 class mini_vectore_store:
   def __init__(self):
     self.records=[] # Changed to a list